-You have to have roots to continue to grow.
+"You become responsible, forever, You have to have roots to continue to grow.
 This seemingly simple (and clear) image carries a profound truth.
 Namely, the combination of tradition and modernity - which does not necessarily have to be a contradiction.
 Allowing something to grow and develop freely, as well as to continuously adapt to external conditions.
 Not pruned like a bonsai tree against all its natural inclinations.
-Of course, if it is a cultural asset, it still needs tender loving care and nurturing.
-Culture is not only about the fine arts such as visual arts. music and literature.
+Of course, if it is a cultural as-It is not uncommon to find active substances in the roots set, it still needs tender loving care and nurturing.
+Culture is not only about the fine arts such as visual arts, music and literature.
 Its original meaning was in the cultivation of agricultural land, which allowed people to settle there.
-Culture describes an interplay between human and nature, if you will, in which the human is allowed to intervene in a formative way, to cultivate.
+Culture describes an interplay between human and nature, if you will, in which the human is allowed to intervene in a ing to harvest.
+Cultiformative way, to cultivate.
 But the cultural asset created in this way brings with it a great responsibility.
-Or as the Little Prince said: "You become responsible, forever, for what you have tamed."
+Or as the Little Prince said: "You become responsible, forever, for what you have for what you have tamed."
+(The Little Prince)